Oldest profession (phrase): Second-oldest profession

-Paul Reynolds, a writer with the BBC, noted: "Rahab, of course, was engaged in the oldest profession."

-Ronald Reagan nominated politician as the second-oldest profession with the alleged quip, "Someone once said that politics is the second-oldest profession.
+Ronald Reagan referred to politics as the second-oldest profession with the alleged quip, "Someone once said that politics is the second-oldest profession.
 I'm beginning to think it bears resemblance to the first."

-According to the World Almanac website, nominations for the second-oldest profession include: actors, casino gambling, con men, gangsters, counterfeiters, gigolos, glassmakers, interpreters, journalists, moving companies, pharmacists, pickpocketers, pimps, pirates, press agents, prostitutes, spies, and quacks.
+According to the World Almanac website, nominations for the second-oldest profession include: actors, casino gambling, con men, gangsters, counterfeiters, gigolos, glassmakers, interpreters, journalists, moving companies, pharmacists, pickpockets, pimps, pirates, press agents, spies, and quacks.
 Humorist Erma Bombeck titled one of her books Motherhood: The Second Oldest Profession, since presumably many prostitutes (the "oldest profession") got pregnant.

-Many other professions have been called the second-oldest in the media, including tip sheet-sale, litigation, environmental engineering, professional consultancy, pawnbrokering, hotel-management, and tomb-raiding.
+Many other professions have been called the second-oldest in the media, including tip sheet-sale, litigation, environmental engineering, professional consultancy, pawnbrokering, hotel-management, tomb-raiding, and surveying.